-Locations and network – This is to setup the right locations for the ad to show and networks where you want your ad to appear.
-Mention the target audience’s language and name the ad group.
+Locations and network – This is to setup the right locations for the ad to show and networks where we want the ad to appear.
+Next is to Mention the target audience’s language and naming the ad group.

-Next comes the bid amount, which you can set according to the budget.
+Next comes the bid amount, which we can set according to the budget.

 The standard demographic filters available are age, gender identity, parental status, and household income.
 We are also choose detailed demographics like marital status, education and home ownership.